fkretlow/figurato/README.md

 [Full changelog](docs/changelog.md)

 ## Mac users, please read this:
-There is [a bug in the underlying Qt framework](https://bugreports.qt.io/browse/QTBUG-69803) that affects the automatic positioning **in Dorico on Mac.** Do be aware that if you print your score or export it as pdf the positioning of the figures will be turned upside down in the printout.
-This is likely to cause collisions for pretty much every figure that consists of more than one layer.
-Long story short: Don’t use Figurato with Dorico on Mac.
+Due to [a bug in the Qt framework](https://bugreports.qt.io/browse/QTBUG-69803) that Dorico is built upon, you can't use the normal version of the font **with Dorico on Mac**.
+Please use **FiguratoMac** instead.
+For limitations and notes about portability see [here](docs/FiguratoMac.md).

 ## How to use
 Figurato was developed with Dorico’s lyrics popover in mind.
 It can be used in normal text objects and playing techniques too.